w35l3y/EdgeDrivers/zigbee-smart-plug/README.md

 ## Known issues

 - [App does not respect defined label of the components in the device profiles][4]
-- [Removing parent device doesn't revome child devices automatically][1]
+- [Removing parent device doesn't remove child devices automatically][1]
 - App does not respect definition order of the components in the device profiles

 ## Known limitations